 Bioengineered Blood Vessel

-Matrexa’s current focus is on the restoration of organized elastic fiber production in regenerating human tissues, with a secondary focus on the development of anti-inflammatory agents.
-Matrexa's technology will have a wide range of applications in engineered tissues and grafts, in dermatological applications for wound healing, scar reduction, and cosmetics, and in chronic diseases and conditions such as atherosclerosis, restenosis, and emphysema.
+Matrexa's elastin-restoring technology will have a wide range of applications in engineered tissues and grafts, in dermatological applications for wound healing, scar reduction, and cosmetics, and in chronic diseases and conditions such as atherosclerosis, restenosis, and emphysema.
 The first applications being developed by Matrexa are products for wound healing, vascular bypass, and skin grafts.